IDRC Doctoral Research Awards Checklist 2020

-If you are a citizen of a developing country and cannot send all the requested documents, please provide:
+- If you are a citizen of a developing country and cannot send the requested documents, please provide:

 6) Application form to be completed online (includes the budget)

-You may only ever apply twice to the IDRA competition and this must be in consecutive years.
+You may only ever apply twice to the IDRA call and this must be in consecutive years.

-- If you were an unsuccessful candidate during last year’s IDRA Call and want to reapply during the current competition, you may do so by submitting a revised and improved proposal in addition to all of the requested documents.
+If you were an unsuccessful candidate during last year’s IDRA call and want to reapply during the current call, you may do so by submitting a revised and improved proposal, in addition to the requested documents.

-- In the proposal, indicate in colour or using the track-changes feature where substantive changes have been made.
+In the proposal, indicate where substantive changes have been made by highlighting in colour or using the track-changes feature.

-- Also, you must submit a new, complete application including a new letter from your research supervisor approving the revised version of your research proposal.
+You must also submit a new, complete application including a new letter from your research supervisor approving the revised version of your research proposal.

 Evaluators’ comments from previous calls will not be provided.